Viscous energy dissipation in slender channels with porous or semipermeable walls: Viscous dissipation

 Note that this dissipative energy only represents the work done by the viscous forces in the fluid.
-On top of that there would be an energy dissipation related to the transport of sugar into the tubes, which we are not trying to account for here.
-This latter energy consumption would, in plants, depend on the type of sugar loading used by the particular species \cite{RMP2016}.
+For osmotically driven flows in plant leaves there would be an energy consumption related to the transport of sugar into the tubes, which we are not trying to account for here.